dinosaurdinosaur/Waybackify/README.md

 # Waybackify
-Chrome extension to open current page or linked page in Archive.org's Way Back Machine
+Chrome extension to open current page or linked page in Archive.org's Wayback Machine